Soo Line 2719: Excursion service

 Soo Line hauling a passenger excursion in 2007.

 On May 23, 1996, a fundraising dinner, entitled "An Evening in the Club Car", was held at the Holiday Inn Convention Center in Eau Claire to benefit a potential restoration effort on No. 2719.
-The locomotive was removed from Carson Park, and restoration work was undertaken by the Locomotive and Tower Preservation Fund, Ltd. After a highly aggressive restoration schedule went on, work was completed and the engine made its first test run on July 27, 1998, the engine's first inaugural excursion run took place on September 19, 1998, running a "triple-headed excursion" with Northern Pacific class S-10 4-6-0 No. 328 and Soo Line class L-1 2-8-2 No. 1003.
-There was no museum to house No. 2719, and excursion runs occurred over different tracks owned by different railroads, including the Wisconsin and Southern Railroad.
+The locomotive was removed from Carson Park, and restoration work was undertaken by the Locomotive and Tower Preservation Fund, Ltd. After a highly aggressive restoration schedule went on, work was completed and the engine made its first test run on July 27, 1998.
+The engine's first inaugural excursion for the L&TPF took place that same month.
+At SteamFest '98, it ran a triple-header excursion with Northern Pacific 328 and Soo Line 1003.

 In June 2000, No. 2719 was moved to the Wisconsin Great Northern Railroad in Spooner.
 It operated during the summer months in Spooner, until the Wisconsin Central was bought out by the Canadian National Railway in 2001.
-The locomotive returned to the roundhouse in Altoona, Wisconsin for the winter.

-With the last excursion run in 2003 and with the Altoona, Wisconsin roundhouse being demolished on June 1, 2004, No. 2719 was facing a bleak future.
 In 2005, discussions were held to move the locomotive to the Lake Superior Railroad Museum (LSRM) in Duluth, Minnesota, which operates the North Shore Scenic Railroad (NSSR).
 With assistance from the L&TPF, Ltd., the museum moved No. 2719 to the LSRM on December 17, 2006.

-After going through some extensive repairs during the summer of 2007, the locomotive was test fired again on August 24, 2007, and it made a successful round trip test run from Duluth to Two Harbors, Minnesota the following day.
-No. 2719 became the first steam locomotive to operate on the NSSR since Duluth and Northern Minnesota 2-8-2 No. 14 last operated there on October 3, 1998.
-No. 2719 pulled regular excursions from 2007 to 2013.
-In May 2013, it met Milwaukee Road 4-8-4 No. 261 for the first time, and it pulled special excursion trains for that weekend’s National Train Day.
+On May 11, 2013, No. 2719 along with Milwaukee Road 261, ran several excursion trains for National Train Day at LSRM.

-No. 2719's boiler flue time was to expire on July 31, 2013, but its flue time was extended so that it could operate into late summer of 2013.
-It pulled its final excursion on September 14, 2013.
-Afterwards, the locomotive was to have gotten its FRA-required 1,472-day rebuild.
-However, because of ownership disputes, it was drained to the LSRM for display instead.
+No. 2719's boiler flue time was to expire on July 31, but its flue time was extended so that it could operate into late summer of 2013.
+It pulled its final excursion on September 14.
+Afterwards, the locomotive was to have gotten its FRA-required 1,472-day rebuild, however, because of ownership disputes, it was drained to the LSRM for display instead.
 In June 2015, No. 2719 was officially purchased by the LSRM.
-In the summer of 2019, No. 2719 was displayed outside for the first time (not under the parking ramp) along with No. 14 and D&NE 28 to welcome Union Pacific Big Boy No. 4014 during its midwest tour stop in Duluth.